bobbysebolao/figma-prototyping-tutorial/mentor-notes.md

 ![](https://i.imgur.com/S4FQNgT.gif)

 12. Select all five stars go to the Main Toolbar, and click the 'Create Component' button.

 ![](https://i.imgur.com/os4gLHT.gif)

 Congratulations!
 We've created a component! :yellow_heart:

 13. Now let’s copy the star-rating component to make three child components

 ![](https://i.imgur.com/jFm66lc.gif)

 14. We'll move the master component over to the component-library page of our project

 ![](https://i.imgur.com/w6nLC9S.gif)

-**TIP:** It’s good practice to keep master components separate from our prototype and just to use child components in our frames - this makes it easy to control everything from a small number of master components.
+**TIP:** It’s good practice to keep master components separate from our prototype and just to use child components to flesh out our frames - this makes it easy to control everything from a small number of master components, in one place.

-## Figma useful keyboard shortcuts

-**A** - Frame Tool
-**R** - Rectangle Tool
-**T** - Text Tool
-**Hold Option + arrow key** - move selected element 1px **Hold Shift + arrow key** - move selected element 10px

-- Emphasise that a frame is like one screen from your app
-- Every component must be contained inside a frame
-- We'll auto resize our frame to match the iPhone 5 screen size (320x480px)
-- And we'll add a layout grid to help us position our components within the frame (6 col, 20px margin, 10px gutter)
+---

 ## Step 4 - Create component 2: Menu bar w/ Plugins